 Caring for Your Art

-Behind the Art by Annie Rodrigue
+by Annie Rodrigue

 Creating the art is always the fun part.
 We spend hours on every brush stroke and pencil stroke hoping that in the end it will become something unique, something appealing and worth seeing, something that speaks to us and maybe, if we are lucky, that will also speak to others.
 But once that piece of art is done, tangible, what should we do to keep it that way?
 Are there further steps that we should take to give extra care for our work?
 Yes.
 We will cover the basics of it this month and the next.